yuriy2020/DreamGift/README.md

 `MONGO_URL=**your mongodb URL with username and password**`

-you can get MONGO_URI on https://www.mongodb.com/
+you can get MONGO_URL on https://www.mongodb.com/

 1. push `Start free` and sign up